BEFORE I APPLY & ELIGIBILITY

 • Short answer: yes.

-• Long answer: Once you return from studying abroad and complete your coursework to earn college credit from your time abroad, you can continue your studies at PCC, move to PSU, or transfer to other universities.
+• Long answer: Once you return from studying abroad and complete your coursework to earn college credit from the University of Montana, you can continue your studies at PCC, move to PSU, or transfer to other universities.
 We have had students transfer to Lewis & Clark College, University of Oregon, Pacific University, Boise State University, and more!

 Navegar-Spring-20-13.jpg